aelena/writings/cog-barriers.md

 Many of these biases actually overlap and / or present themselves in varying combinations.
 This is only an attempt to very simply enumerate and describe them with the goal of awareness, more than trying to quantifiable trying to understand these barriers or filters, since they often operate in autopilot without us being aware.
 I did not include as well other factors that do not fall into the specific conceptual category of the cognitive, such as the motivational or the emotional which, while having an impact on decision-making and problem solving, are distinct categories.
 Some barriers, though, while cognitive in nature are very much influenced by the cultural (as in organizational culture) environment.

+## Baseline definitions

+The distinction between between what is a bias and a cognitive barrier can sometimes blur, especially when cognitive phenomena begin to directly interfere with a person's ability to process information, adapt, or make decisions effectively.
+For example, is the Dunning-Kruger Effect (or its converse, the imposter syndrome) a bias or a barrier that impedes knowledge formation and other superior cognitive skills in the individual?

+Let's stick to some definitions then:

+A cognitive barrier is an obstacle that impedes thinking, understanding, or decision-making.
+It is often a limitation or restriction in cognitive processing that hinders performance or clarity, an obstacle to optimal cognitive functioning and operation.
+Cann arise from lack of information, complexity, mental overload, or other external or internal factors such as background and, well, biases.
+Biases can be said to be the way cognitive barriers operate.

+On the other hand, a cognitive bias can be defined as a systematic deviation from rationality or objective thinking.
+It reflects how people’s judgments and decisions are influenced by inherent mental shortcuts or heuristics.
+This is why  biases are persistent tendencies that can and do appear even in optimal conditions.

+## Categories

 #### 1. **Perceptual Filters**
    - **Mental Filters**: Tendency to interpret information through pre-existing beliefs or frames, distorting weak signals or ignoring dissonant data (as in [cognitive dissonance](https://en.wikipedia.org/wiki/Cognitive_dissonance)).
    - **Selective Attention**: Focusing on certain stimuli while ignoring others, often unconsciously filtering important but subtle cues.
 There are many reasons why this can happen.